-Have you ever considered how the legal process impacts clients on a personal level?
-Most law firm clients score above 300 on the Social Readjustment Scale and have an 80% chance of becoming ill–adding to their existing stressors.
+Most law firm clients score above 300 on the Social Readjustment Scale and have an 80% chance of becoming ill, which only adds to their existing life stressors.
+And let’s be honest, litigation doesn’t do much for our own stress levels.

 Much of the legal process is designed to be intimidating and adversarial.
 It also demands a lot of time, money, and resources.
 Add the confusing formalities and technical language, and even the most confident person can develop fears and self-doubt.
+Mediation offers a much more comfortable client experience.

+While lawyers might find confidence knowing that worst-case scenarios are statistically unlikely, clients’ fears can destroy their confidence and peace.
 Understanding the emotional journey of clients might be more important than our legal knowledge.
 By acknowledging their unique human experiences, we can foster comprehensive conflict resolution and empower them to advocate for peaceful resolutions in all areas of their lives.

 What Can Lawyers Do to Improve the Client Experience?